(Click on image to view video)

 The IWD celebration will recognize individuals involved in international and/or gender balance issues nominated by their peers.
-All nominees will be recognized.

-You are also invited to nominate someone who has made an impact on the lives of women locally or globally to be recognized and celebrated on this special day.
+You are invited to nominate someone who has made an impact on the lives of women locally or globally to be recognized and celebrated on this special day.

-2019 International Women's Day Program
+2021 International Women's Day PrograM